Ukraine

 • Minimum period of coverage – until official pension age +/- 10 years

-• No prior cancellation (except for death, disability, critical illness, move for leaving abroad)
+• No prior cancellation (except for death, disability, critical illness, or move for leaving abroad)

 • Beneficiary – only the insured employee or dependents